norobotp/Portfolio/README.md

 </br>

 ## :pushpin: Intro
-I am a Data Scientist at the University of Michigan, where I am also pursuing my Master of Science in Data Science.
+I am a Master of Science in Data Science student at the University of Michigan, currently working as a Research Assistant on machine learning and statistical modeling projects.
 My academic journey began in South Korea, where I earned my Bachelor's degree in Electronic Engineering from Inha University.
-This unique combination of electronics engineering and data science allows me to bring a distinctive perspective to data-driven problem solving.

-My background in electronics, coupled with my current role as a Data Scientist, enables me to bridge the gap between hardware systems and data analytics.
-At the University of Michigan, I apply this interdisciplinary knowledge to extract meaningful insights from complex datasets while maintaining a deep understanding of the underlying systems.
+This interdisciplinary foundation allows me to bridge the gap between hardware systems and data-driven insights, leveraging both engineering intuition and analytical rigor.

 </br>